The Turing Lectures A series of inspiring talks by leading figures in data science and AI The Turing Lectures

 Partnering with the Turing We work with a wide range of partners to help deliver our mission of changing the world using data science and artificial intelligence Partnering with the Turing

-Join our mailing lists Sign up to our monthly newsletter, receive our exclusive Turing events guide, get updates from our applied skills programme and keep in touch with new research opportunities Join our mailing lists
+Join our mailing lists Sign up for our monthly newsletter, as well as updates about Data Study Groups and research opportunities Join our mailing lists

 Learn Get to grips with the basics of data science and artificial intelligence (AI) with the help of our jargon-busting glossary, get personal with our experts in the #TalkDataToMe video series and much more Learn more